The Long Form of Liu Hongjie

 The Liu Form

-What makes this form different to others is that Liu transformed his Tai Chi practice into an authentic vehicle for Daoist Meditation.
+What makes this form different to others, including other Wu Styles, is that Liu transformed his Tai Chi practice into an authentic vehicle for Daoist Meditation.
 Although Tai Chi is often described as a form of moving meditation, genuine meditation was never practised in traditional Chen, Yang or Wu Tai Chi.
 Many people confuse the ability of all well-designed Tai Chi forms to promote relaxation and manage physical stress with actual meditation.

 Liu Hongjie spent his life in the study and practice of meditation, Buddhist and Daoist.
 After being declared enlightened within the Tien Tai Buddhist school, Liu spent a decade in the mountains of Western China living and studying with Daoist masters.
-There he became the head of an important Daoist lineage.
+There he became the head of an important Daoist lineage and was recognised as a Daoist Immortal.

-While in the mountains, Liu learned long moving neigong forms.
+While in the mountains (Qingcheng Shan), Liu learned long moving neigong forms.
 Some of these were similar in many respects to Tai Chi forms.
-These ancient Daoist long forms were designed as vessels for moving meditation.
-Having learned the specific energetic and meditation methods within them, Liu altered his Wu Style form to make it completely consistent with the energetic and meditation parameters of the Daoist long neigong forms.
+These ancient Daoist long forms were designed as vessels for moving meditation, technically known as ‘shengong’ (‘spirit gong’).
+Having learned the specific energetic and meditation methods within them, Liu altered his Wu Style form to make it completely consistent with the energetic and meditation parameters of the Daoist long shengong forms.

 The Age of Anxiety